-Gordon-Conwell Theological Seminary in Charlotte, N.C., provides graduate theological education to more than 500 master's and doctoral degree students.
-One of four Gordon-Conwell campuses, it serves students primarily from the Southeast; however, Charlotte’s sought-after degree programs have also attracted students from numerous states and each major continent.
+Gordon-Conwell Theological Seminary in Charlotte, N.C., provides graduate theological education to more than 500 master’s and doctoral degree students.
+One of four Gordon-Conwell campuses, it serves students from across the Southeast, the nation, and the world.

 A distinctive of the Charlotte campus is our non-traditional, non-residential format built on an adult studies model.
 We emphasize a “contextualized education” and partnering with the local church in preparing students for ministry.

 Founded in 1992, the campus moved in 2003 to a 19-acre property and the 31,897-square-foot Frank and Morrow Graham Academic Center.
 The facility is named after the parents of Rev. Billy Graham and his siblings.
-In 2014, Gordon-Conwell began construction on the first addition to this building.
-The David M. Rogers Hall of Mission will be enhanced with exhibits and classrooms suited to the mobilization of informed and inspired students for Kingdom work around the world.
-It will include suitable space for seminar-style interaction and group reflection on ministry topics, seminars offered through the Center for the Development of Evangelical Leadership, and missionary training programs run in partnership with area mission agencies.
+In 2015, Gordon-Conwell completed construction of the first major addition to the building.
+The David M. Rogers Hall of Mission is enhanced with classrooms suited to the mobilization of informed and inspired students for Kingdom work around the world.
+It includes suitable space for seminar-style interaction and group reflection on ministry topics, seminars offered through a variety of academic and ministry centers, and missionary training programs run in partnership with area mission agencies.